cajcrook/activity_tracker/README.md

 # Activity Tracker
 ## WORK IN PROGRESS

-This repo containss a workout generating and tracking app.
+This repo contains our group project - Activity Tracker.
+A workout generating and tracking app.

 #### Frontend
 JavaScript, React, CSS, Bootstrap